jgaa/darkspeak/doc/protocol.md

 - name: The current nickname for the client
 - cookie: Random session cookie

 The pubkey is used to identify the client.
 If the client is known and on the contact-list, the server will send a *Greetings* message.
-If the client is unknown, it wills end a *Unauthorized* message.
+If the client is unknown, it will send a *Unauthorized* message.
 If the server detects a collision, where it is currently trying to connect to the same client, it will compare the session-cookie, and reject the connection if it has the smaller value.

 Response: